raylene-gsa/technology-modernization-fund/_pages/projects.md

 title: Awarded Projects
 permalink: /projects/
 description: "A list of all projects that have been awarded TMF funding."
-deck: "The Technology Modernization Fund has awarded a total of seven projects across five federal agencies."
+deck: "The Technology Modernization Fund has awarded a total of nine projects across six federal agencies."

 ---